 These are important features on traditional buildings and should always be retained and repaired using traditional methods and to the same specification and dimensions as the original.
 Skews are the stone tabling on gable walls which are bedded and pointed in lime mortar and may be supported by a skew putt at the foot of the gable.
-On many of the simply designed vernacular properties the chimney pots or cans are secured to the coping on the chimney head with mortar haunching, a detail which should always be replicated when repairing chimneys.
+On many of the simply designed vernacular properties the chimney pots or cans are secured to the coping on the chimney head with a raised mortar bed called haunching, a detail which should always be replicated when repairing chimneys.

 Chimney-heads or stacks in conservation areas are important roofscape features especially where visible from public spaces.
 They should always be retained even if they are not in use because they provide good ventilation, help prevent dampness in the property and for their visual contribution.
+Some chimney heads still retain "thackstanes" indicating that the roof was originally thatched.